Ford recalls trucks and SUVs over malfunctioning rearview cameras

 Is your vehicle a part of this recall?

-This Ford parking brake recall affects more than 850,000 trucks.
+Close to 10,000 SUVs are affected by this Ford child safety lock recall.
 To do a Ford recall check and see if yours is one of them, please use MotorSafety’s free vehicle lookup tool.